SafwanWadud/MyMovieList/README.md

 ## 2. Database initialization

-  1. Open another terminal window and avigate to the directory containing all the source code and resources
+  1. Open another terminal window and navigate to the directory containing all the source code and resources
   1. Initialize the database by entering the command: **node db_init_script.js**
      Note: this might take a few minutes

 ## 3. Instructions to run server
-  1. In the same terminal window as used in step 1.2, enter the command: **node server_db.js**
+  1. In the same terminal window as used in step 2, enter the command: **node server_db.js**
   1. Incase of server crash: repeat steps 2.2 - 3.1